Matte-gtr/on_the_rocks/README.md

 then copied into.

 After adding S3 access keys and Stripe keys to the Heroku config vars, everything was pushed to heroku again to complete the deployment.

+The django settings file has also been altered with settings and paths for media links, static links, a default from email address, email host details, an email port and altered email backend settings.
+Many of these settings point to the config variables that have been set in Heroku, as below:

+AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, DATABASE_URL, DEFAULT_FROM_EMAIL, EMAIL_HOST_PASS, EMAIL_HOST_USER, SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY,
+STRIPE_WEBHOOK_SECRET and USE_AWS.

 To Clone the project from github, use:
  `git clone https://github.com/Matte-gtr/on_the_rocks.git`